karlpatrickespiritu/shopping-cart/README.md

 open ./coverage/index.html
 ```

+### How to check the scenarios results

+You can check the `./tests/integration/Scenarios.test.js` for the step by step execution of the scenarios.

-Somewhere on the test logs other than the coverage, you should see something like this one for the scenarios:
+Also, somewhere on the test logs other than the coverage, you should see something like this one for the scenarios:

 ```bash
   SCENARIO #1